Degree Program Tuition and Fees

 Residence facilities should be reserved well in advance.
 Priorities on apartments and room assignments are subject to availability based on the date residence deposits are received.
 An advance deposit of $400 is due with the residence application.

 The balance of the fee must be paid prior to moving into the residence.
-If a residence reservation is canceled, the advance deposit is refunded only if the College receives notice in writing at least 60 days prior to the start of the term for which the student originally was accepted.
+If a residence reservation is canceled, the advance deposit is refunded only if the College receives notice in writing at least 60 days prior to the start of the semester for which the student originally was accepted.

 Cottage Place Apartments, a six-story student residence adjacent to the College, features studio apartments with kitchenettes and two- and three-bedroom apartments with full kitchens and living rooms.
 All studios and bedrooms are designed for double occupancy.